Gouravprajapati609/Gouravprajapati609/README.md

 Feel free to explore my repositories for more!
 # Welcome to My GitHub Profile! 👋

 Hi there!
 I'm [Gaurav Prajapati], a passionate [ Computer science] enthusiast.
-I'm actively seeking collaboration opportunities and would love to connect with fellow developers, designers, and anyone interested in [Your Area of Interest].
+I'm actively seeking collaboration opportunities and would love to connect with fellow developers, designers, and anyone interested in [web devlopement]

 ## About Me